nodebox/nodebox.github.io/node/documentation/using/animation.md

         </embed>
 </object>

-We will create a subnetwork of this as a next step.
+We will create a subnetwork as a next step.
-Go to the [subnetworks page](../concepts/subnetworks.html) and read this it it doesnt' ring a bell..
+Go to the [subnetworks page](../concepts/subnetworks.html) and read this it it doesn't ring a bell..

 * Select all nodes.
 Right-click them and **Group into network**.
 * Right-click it again and rename it **thing**.